Vision and People

 Dr Donna Baillie

-Donna is currently a senior research consultant specialising in the public sector.
+Donna is a senior consultant specialising in the public and third sectors.
 In her previous role as a documentary filmmaker she produced films about the second intifada which have been broadcast by major networks and featured in high profile film festivals around the world.
 Following this, she conducted academic research into sociopsychological dynamics of the Israeli-Palestinian conflict, completing a BA(hons) in Social and Political Sciences (Cambridge University), an MSc in Cognitive and Evolutionary Anthropology (Oxford University), and a doctorate in Social Psychology (LSE).
 She also built the new Fobzu website.

 Mazen Arafat Nomura